avo-hq/docs.avohq.io/docs/2.0/resources.md

 ## Hide the record selector checkbox

-You might have resources that will never be selected and you have no need for that checkbox to waste your horizontal space.
+You might have resources that will never be selected, and you do not need that checkbox to waste your horizontal space.

 You can hide it using the `record_selector` class_attribute.